concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 ### Components > State

-+ It can be argued that even this data is better handled in your redux code.
++ It can be argued that even this data is better handled in your Redux code.
 + If a `class` component is using state, and you're forced to use `componentWillRecieveProps`, consider refactoring.

 ---